 - First and foremost it is absolutely essential that you eat as many fruits and veggies as possible.
 So if organic isn’t in the equation, then buy conventional.
 In the end you will still get more benefit from eating the fruits and veggies then not.

 - If you can afford to spend some money on organic then at least try to stick with the Dirty Dozen.
 This is a list published each year by the Environmental Working Group (EWG) that highlights the 12 fruits and vegetables that contain the most pesticide residue.

 - For the produce that you aren’t able to buy organic, use a fruit/vegetable wash to help remove some of the pesticide residues along with bacteria and other pathogens.
 A simple homemade wash is as follows:

 - Fill a large bowl with 4 parts plain water and 1 part plain white vinegar.

 - Soak your fruit/veg in it for ~20 minutes.

 - Rinse well with water.

-- If at all possible, I would also suggest trying to buy your dairy and meats organic as the fat in those foods definitely accumulate pesticides more than fruits and vegetables.
+- If possible, I would also suggest trying to buy your dairy and meats organic as the fat in those foods accumulate pesticides more than fruits and vegetables.

 - Seek out local Farmers’ Markets, Community Supported Agriculture (CSA), or Farm Stands as they can often offer their goods at a lower cost by removing the middle man.

-- Costco, Wal-Mart, and Trader Joe's are also good grocery store options that tend to offer organic foods at a lower cost.
+- Costco, Wal-Mart, and Trader Joe’s are also good grocery store options that can offer organic foods at a lower cost.